wecambodev/spring-boot-card-management/README.md

-## references
+## References

 ## Conclusion

 This project setup from scratch I will improved it when i have more free times.
-I hope it can help you how to use spring boot + mybastic to build restful API with authenication JWT.
+I hope it can help you how to use spring boot + mybastic to build restful API with Authorization ```Bearer``` JWT.

 Thanks